vmware-tanzu/tanzu-dev-portal/content/guides/serverless-spring/index.md

 Now that you have a better understanding of what serverless functions are and when you might reach for them, how can you build them?
 You could build them in Java without the need of any additional libraries or frameworks.
 After moving past the quintessential hello world application you will quickly realize that you need features like logging, configuration, database access and more.

 This is where Spring Boot + [Spring Cloud Function](https://spring.io/projects/spring-cloud-function) enter the conversation.
 You can use the tools you are already familiar with to get all of those features and more.
-In addtion you can write all of your functions with the same consistent programming model across serverless providers as well as the ability to run standalone (locally or in a PaaS).
+In addition you can write all of your functions with the same consistent programming model across serverless providers as well as the ability to run standalone (locally or in a PaaS).

 ### Serverless Spring Guide